Chadenac

 Chadenac ([ʃadnak]) is a commune in the Charente-Maritime department in the Nouvelle-Aquitaine region, in the former province of Saintonge in southwestern France.
 Chadenac has a notable romanesque church and a small museum containing Merovingian and Roman artefacts.
 It lies 8 km from Jonzac and 9 km from Pons off the D142 road, close to the Way of St. James.

 Population

-Inhabitants are known as Chadenacais (M) and Chadenacaises (F).
+Inhabitants are known as Chadenacais (M) and Chadenacaises (F) in French.